 If someone would have asked if I’d ever thought I’d enjoy hiking I would have said emphatically Heck No!
 However, once I learned that hiking can just be a leisurely walk through a forest or a nature preserve I became a little more enthusiastic.
-In this time of social distancing hiking trails have been a blessing—a way to get outside, explore nature, get some exercise, and give an occasional hello wave to a fellow hiker.
+It’s a great way to get outside, explore nature, get some exercise, and give an occasional hello wave to a fellow hiker.

 So here’s a list of some of the best hiking trails along the North Carolina Coast, perfect for experienced hikers or those of us who just want to take a leisurely walk through the woods.